Latest Solar (SXP) News Update

 TLDR

-Solar's chatter swings between technical upgrades and market jitters.
+Solar’s chatter swings between upgrade hype and price déjà vu.
 Here’s what’s trending:

 Deep Dive